 Warning: This post contains spoilers from both the Game of Thrones TV show and George R.R.
 Martin’s A Song of Ice and Fire series.

-The final scene of the fourth episode of Game of Thrones' sixth season saw Daenerys Targaryen emerging from the burning temple of the dosh khaleen unscathed, demonstrating to everyone present why she is referred to as, "the Unburnt."
+Everyone saw Daenerys Targaryen emerging from the burning temple of the dosh khaleen unscathed, demonstrating to everyone present why she is referred to as, “the Unburnt” during final scene of the fourth episode of Game of Thrones‘ sixth season.

 However, this sequence contradicts some of the mythology that has been set down in the Song of Ice and Fire series by George R.R.
 Martin.
 The author has dismissed the idea that Daenerys cannot be harmed by fire in the past.
 “TARGARYENS ARE NOT IMMUNE TO FIRE!,” he said during a discussion with fans.
 ‘The birth of Dany’s dragons was unique, magical, wonderous, a miracle.
 She is called The Unburnt because she walked into the flames and lived.
 But her brother sure as hell wasn’t immune to that molten gold.”